AntonioTNDR/ManoloVagoneta/README.md

 Ordering: Increasing weight.

-Feasibility: If the total weight included in the lorry plus the weight of the candidate item is lower or equal than the remaining capacity, then we increment the total weight, decrement the capacity, and update the total price of the lorry objects adding 40.
+Feasibility: If the total weight included in the lorry plus the weight of the candidate item is lower or equal than the capacity of the lorry, then we increment the total weight adding the weight of the included candidate, and update the total price of the lorry objects adding 40.
 If this condition isn´t fulfilled, then we have reached the ending condition of our algorithm.

-Selection:* Selection is not required, since the candidates we will select won´t be cancelled after selection in any case.
+Selection:* Selection is not required, since we won´t require an extra ordination.

 Ending condition: If the total weight included in the lorry plus the weight of the candidate item is greater than the remaining capacity, then the algorithm finishes.